 - Suddenly slowing down and changing direction (cutting)

 - Pivoting with your foot firmly planted

 - Stopping suddenly

-- Receiving a direct blow to the knee or collision, such as a football tackle
+- Receiving a direct blow to the knee or having a collision, such as a football tackle

-When the ligament is damaged, there is usually a partial or complete tear across the tissue.
-A mild injury may overextend the ligament but leave it intact.
+When the ligament is damaged, there is usually a partial or complete tear of the tissue.
+A mild injury may stretch the ligament but leave it intact.

-People who experience an ACL injury are at higher risk of developing knee osteoarthritis, in which joint cartilage deteriorates and its smooth surface roughens.
+People who experience an ACL injury have a higher risk of developing osteoarthritis in the knee.
 Arthritis may occur even if you have surgery to reconstruct the ligament.

 Multiple factors likely influence the risk of arthritis, such as the severity of the original injury, the presence of related injuries in the knee joint or the level of activity after treatment.

 Proper training and exercise can help reduce the risk of ACL injury.
 A sports medicine physician, physical therapist, athletic trainer or other specialist in sports medicine can provide assessment, instruction and feedback that can help you reduce risks.

 - Exercises to strengthen the core — including the hips, pelvis and lower abdomen — with a goal of training athletes to avoid moving the knee inward during a squat